dt1/itemhut/README.md

 ###Code Layout
 * / -- The running web-based system
 * build_database/ -- for building out the database, which includes files I'm working on along with the files needed to build the system.
+* /docs/ -- documentation for Read the Docs
 * email/ -- for email, gmail, gchat integration
 * er-diagrams/ -- ER Diagrams for the database.
 * full/ -- all routes for the full system.
 All are work in progress, but many have multiple pages, though none are connected to the database.